Banco Popolare joins queue of capital-hungry Italian lenders

-MILAN Banco Popolare BAPO.MI has joined the queue of Italian lenders planning to tap investors for cash to repair loan-ravaged balance sheets before results are announced from a Europe-wide sector health check.
+MILAN, Jan 26 Banco Popolare has joined the queue of Italian lenders planning to tap investors for cash to repair loan-ravaged balance sheets before results are announced from a Europe-wide sector health check.

 The move by Italy's fourth-largest bank could hit the fundraising plans of rival lenders as competition to attract investors increases amid concerns that higher than expected loan losses could require further recapitalisation.